 The borrower may also elect to go back to the application and choose an N action code.
 The student will then be offered additional Unsubsidized loans.

-If a parent is later approved for the Parent PLUS loan and the student was awarded the additional Unsubsidized loan, the Unsubsidized loans will be cancelled and the student will be packaged with the Parent PLUS loan.
+If a parent is later approved for the Federal Direct Parent PLUS loan and the student was awarded the additional Unsubsidized loan, the Unsubsidized loans will be cancelled and the student will be packaged with the Federal Direct Parent PLUS loan.

 - Repayment begins sixty (60) days after the last disbursement of the loan.

-- If you are a DL Parent PLUS borrower who is also a student, you can defer repayment while you're enrolled in school at least half-time and (DL Parent PLUS loans first disbursed on or after July 1, 2008) for an additional 6 months after you graduate or drop below half-time enrollment.
+- If you are a Federal Direct Parent PLUS borrower who is also a student, you can defer repayment while you're enrolled in school at least half-time and Federal Direct Parent PLUS loans first disbursed on or after July 1, 2008) for an additional 6 months after you graduate or drop below half-time enrollment.

-- You can defer repayment for DL Parent PLUS
+- You can defer repayment for Federal Direct Parent PLUS

 - General repayment is 10 to 25 years, depending upon the repayment plan that you choose.